statechannels/statechannels/packages/wallet-specs/notes/overview.md

 When my app calls `ConcludeChannel`, my wallet spawns a new `conclude-channel` process.
 When my store receives a final state, it spawns a `conclude-channel` machine with the channels id.

+TODO: Should my wallet spawn a defunding protocol?
+Or should it spawn a `conclude-channel` protocol, which invokes the appropriate defunding protocol?

 ## Wire protocol

 None: